Cape Canaveral Space Force Museum: Hangar C

-During the museum's early history, an extensive outdoor display (much of which included once flight-capable hardware), known as the "Rocket Garden" provided a large, open-air exhibit area.
-Over the years, the central Florida heat, humidity, and ocean air gradually took their toll, degrading the outward appearance and internal structure of most of the exhibits.
-One-by-one, these degrading artifacts were removed from outdoor display, professionally refurbished, and returned to a pristine (almost "factory new") appearance.
-Not wanting to repeat the process, the museum placed them in protective storage (out of public view) until such time as a suitable display area could be secured.
-Toward the end of this years-long process, historic Hangar C was secured as the future public display area.
+During the museum's early history, many of the museum's missiles were on display in an outdoor area known as the "Rocket Garden".
+Over the years, the central Florida heat, humidity, and ocean air gradually degraded the outward appearance and internal structure of most of the exhibits.
+The missiles were removed from outdoor display and restored.
+They were then placed in storage until a suitable display area could be found.
+Eventually, historic Hangar C was secured as the future public display area.
 The oldest hangar on the Cape (Hangars A and B were built on Patrick Space Force Base), for a time served as a central missile assembly facility for nearly all Cape launch activity.
 Once it was determined that Hangar C would serve as a central display area for much of the museum's large artifacts, it underwent extensive renovation to make it suitable for public access.
 In early 2020 public tours conducted by the Kennedy Space Center Visitor Complex began making stops at Hangar C as part of the newly introduced "Rise to Space" tour (separate and distinct from the "Early Space" tour).

-The museum provides a volunteer staff, many of whom are seasoned space and missile professionals, to act as exhibit interpreters.
+A Navaho missile from the collection was placed back on display at the south gate of the station in 2021.